 You can lay out text in columns.
-Columns are useful for designing text-intensive projects, such as newsletters, magazines, and newspapers.
 You can create columns of equal or varying widths and gutters.
 You can also apply right-to-left text flow to the columns for bidirectional (bidi) text, such as Arabic and Hebrew (Note that this option is available only for certain languages).